snowdriftcoop/snowdrift/README.md

 VIM users should also install [Syntax Highlighting Files for Haskell](https://github.com/pbrisbin/html-template-syntax)

+Of course, the live site is rendered in standard HTML/CSS etc.

+Try the superb [Firebug](https://getfirebug.com) tool to explore and test things on the live site.

 If you are just learning Haskell or Yesod, here are some quality (FLO- or nearly) resources: